 Insider transactions are not the most important thing when it comes to long-term investing.
 But it is perfectly logical to keep tabs on what insiders are doing.
 As Peter Lynch said, 'insiders might sell their shares for any number of reasons, but they buy them for only one: they think the price will rise.

 National Beverage Insider Transactions Over The Last Year

-In the last twelve months, the biggest single purchase by an insider was when President & Director Joseph Caporella bought US$360k worth of shares at a price of US$59.95 per share.
-That means that even when the share price was higher than US$54.22 (the recent price), an insider wanted to purchase shares.
-While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
+Over the last year, we can see that the biggest insider purchase was by President & Director Joseph Caporella for US$360k worth of shares, at about US$59.95 per share.
+That means that even when the share price was higher than US$45.04 (the recent price), an insider wanted to purchase shares.
+It's very possible they regret the purchase, but it's more likely they are bullish about the company.
 In our view, the price an insider pays for shares is very important.
-It is encouraging to see an insider paid above the current price for shares, as it suggests they saw value, even at higher levels.
-Joseph Caporella was the only individual insider to buy shares in the last twelve months.
+Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.

 So What Does This Data Suggest About National Beverage Insiders?

 The fact that there have been no National Beverage insider transactions recently certainly doesn't bother us.
 On a brighter note, the transactions over the last year are encouraging.
 Insiders do have a stake in National Beverage and their transactions don't cause us concern.
 Of course, the future is what matters most.
 So if you are interested in National Beverage, you should check out this free report on analyst forecasts for the company.

 Of course National Beverage may not be the best stock to buy.
 So you may wish to see this free collection of high quality companies.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.